4 D2C Furniture Start-Ups Transforming Homes in 2021

 The consumer inclination towards D2C brands has proved true for the furniture category as well with even investors backing brands catering to this space.

-By Tanya krishna , Assistant Editor
+By Tanya Krishna, Assistant Editor

 The ongoing pandemic that started in 2020 has still continued to keep most of the country locked inside their homes, with many states going into partial or phased lockdowns and then unlock with required restrictions.
 With offices asking their employees to work from home, schools being operating online, and other restrictions in movement and going to the public places, the home became a place where people started spending most of their time making it the new normal.
 This new normal has given birth to consumers upgrading and redecorating their homes with functional and quality furniture.